I will explain the differences between commercial and private gyms in this article.

 - Tend to be small and offer less equipment in comparison to commercial gyms

-- Independent option means a higher operational overhead expense as well as more administrative duties
+- The Independent option means a higher operational overhead expense and more administrative duties.

 - Requires more self-promotion and marketing

 If you have the qualification and reputation needed to work with High-Income clients, this is the right place for you.